Volunteers are a key part of the ACT Emergency Services Agency. They provide frontline response to emergencies such as bushfires, storms and floods.

 ACT State Emergency Service is made up of volunteers who are members of one of seven units located across the ACT.
 ACTSES members are trained and equipped to respond to storms and floods.
 ACTSES also provide support to other emergency services in various emergency situations.

-The Mapping and Planning Support (MAPS) group is coordinated from within the Emergency Management, Risk and Spatial Services group (EMRSS), under the Spatial Services section at ESA, reporting to the ESA Commissioner as its chief.
+Risk and Planning is coordinated from within the Emergency Management, Risk and Spatial Services group (EMRSS), under the Spatial Services section at ESA, reporting to the ESA Commissioner as its chief.

 The purpose of Risk and Planning is to maintain a surge capacity to emergency service organisations in mapping and GIS capabilities.
 The group consists of local ACT region industry spatial professionals who are then trained in emergency management procedures and systems.
 These volunteers take an all-hazards approach to preparing to assist across all emergency organisations.
 MAPS is also supported by the ESA to provide this function across all Jurisdictions in Australia offering the ability to provide supplementary support during, or in readiness to major, protracted or complex emergencies.